ianmcburnie/a11y-first-workshop/README.md

 1. Add image before each collection and deal title, and for the time being set alt="collection/deal title" (we will set this to blank in a later section)
 1. Wrap title in paragraph tag
 1. Demonstrate that voiceover no longer announces 'bullet' for each list item
-1. Use spacebar, up arrow, down arrow, page up, page down, home and end keys to scroll page

 Note that the image alt text is the same as the title.
 Technically speaking these images can be classed as presentational, because if the images were not displayed, we still have the same text below (the title text).
 We leave the alt text in place for now.
 Yes, it's a redundant/duplicate navigation for screen reader users, but not technically 'non-accessible'.
 When we convert the item to a tile, in an upcoming step, we will set this value to blank.

+### Scrolling

+Now that we have content that goes below the fold, we can demonstrate some keyboard accessibility.

+1. Use spacebar, up arrow, down arrow, page up, page down, home and end keys to scroll page

 ### Table Layout